Pickra/programmyTools/git/git.md

 Continue reading for some more basics or jump ahead to learn about [Time Lord magic](https://github.com/Pickra/programmyTools/blob/master/git/moreGitStuff.md#time-lord-magic).

-Time Lords have conventions for making branches:
+Git/Time Lords have conventions for making branches:

 - Again, `master` is the home time line.
 - The `develop` branch is the recent history.
 - A `feature/` branch is an alternate timeline cut from `develop`.
-If everything works out on the `feature/` branch, it'll be merged to `develop` and included in the recent history.
+If everything works out on the `feature/` branch, it'll be `merged` to `develop` and included in the recent history.
 - A `release/` branch is cut from `develop`, and `merged` to `master` where all the new changes from `develop` are then released into the universe for all your friends to see.